hejny/towns-backend/README.md

 ## Testing

-Start the server with correct NODE_ENV

-    NODE_ENV=test npm start
-    #or
+The api checks the environment variables and depending on them load correct DB and so on.
+Node starts automatically in production mode, therefore we have to set it test environment.
+Start the server with correct NODE_ENV.

     npm run start-test

-Test files are in `test` directory.

 ### 1. Linter